Zii-coder/CFG-Assignments/README.md

 |--------------|----------------------------------------------|---------------------------------|
 | Project 1    | Creating Github account and showing good use | Github , Pycharm                |
 | Project 2    |                                              |

+## Explanation of `.gitignore` and `requirements.txt`

+- **gitignore**: The git ignore file tells Git which files and directories to ignore in your repository.
+This is useful for excluding temporary files, build artifacts, and sensitive data.

+- **requirements.txt**:The requirements.txt file is used to list Python dependencies for a project.
+It allows others to install the same dependencies using pip.